 When you’re removing mould, protect yourself from mould fungus by wearing goggles, long rubber gloves and a mask that covers your nose and mouth.
 Open the windows, but keep doors closed to prevent fungus spreading to other areas of the house.

 Have a plastic bag ready to take away any soft furnishings, clothes and soft toys that are mouldy.
 Soft furnishings should be shampooed and clothes professionally dry cleaned.

 Fill a bucket with water and some mild detergent, like washing-up liquid or a soap used for hand-washing clothes.

 Use a rag dipped in the soapy water to carefully wipe the mould off the wall.
 Be careful not to brush it, as this can release mould spores..

 When you've finished wiping the wall, use a dry rag to remove the moisture from the wall.

 Afterwards, put the rags in a plastic bag and throw them away.

-All the surfaces in the room should be thoroughly cleaned by either wet wiping or vacuuming to remove any bacteria.
+All the surfaces in the room should be thoroughly cleaned by either wet wiping or vacuuming to remove any mould spores.